Heat, Sun and Rosacea Flares

 It’s In The Trees

-Eastern White Pine Bark Extract is one of the most effective protectors against the sun’s UV rays.
-Countless human clinical studies have demonstrated the protective effect of Pine bark extract against high levels of sun exposure. [ref.
-3, 4] Oral Pine Bark extract even enhances the recovery from a sunburn reaction if one forgets to pre-treat with this supplement.
-The active ingredient — Proanthocyanidins — is responsible for this protection.
-The higher concentration of this active ingredient in your formula, the stronger the protective actions.
-Rosadyn+ incorporates the highest pharmaceutical grade concentrations at 95% Proanthocyanidin content.
-The combination of Mediterranean Olive Fruit Extract and Eastern White Pine Bark Extract makes Rosadyn+ a potent oral UV protector.
-It is especially useful for people with rosacea or skin that burns easily.
+Eastern White Pine Bark Extract is one of the most effective protectors against UV rays.
+Countless human clinical studies back this up.
+They show Pine Bark extract shields skin even under high levels of sun exposure. [ref.
+3, 4] It can also speed recovery if a sunburn does occur.
+The active ingredient responsible is Proanthocyanidins.
+The higher the concentration, the stronger the protection.
+Rosadyn+ uses the highest pharmaceutical grade available — 95% Proanthocyanidin content.
+Together, Mediterranean Olive Fruit Extract and Eastern White Pine Bark Extract make Rosadyn+ a potent oral UV protector.
+It is especially beneficial for rosacea sufferers or anyone with skin that burns easily.

 graphic of number 2 Scavenges Dangerous UV-Induced Free Radicals and Turns Off Inflammatory Enzymes